 - If you're asked to provide personal information via an e-mail message, DON'T.

 - If a request is made to "click here to view full message" or to click on a link, DON'T, double check with sender first.
+If you hover over the link or button you'll see that the address if not what it appears to be.
 Remember some scams can mask their email addresses to make you think it's someone whom you trust.

 Compromised Computer Accounts